sharma0864/Churn-ML-Project/README.md

 ## Folder Structure

 .
-├── data/                      # Contains the raw and processed datasets ├── notebooks/                 # Jupyter notebooks for EDA, modeling, and analysis ├── src/                       # Python scripts for data processing and model training ├── assets/                    # Images and charts for the README (this file) ├── .gitignore                 # Files/folders to be ignored by Git ├── LICENSE                    # The project's license └── README.md                  # The project overview and results (this file)
+├── 1_notebooks/ # Jupyter notebooks for EDA, modeling, and analysis ├── README_Assets/ # Images and charts for the README
+├── data/ # Contains the raw and processed datasets ├── .gitignore # Files/folders to be ignored by Git ├── LICENSE # The project's license
+├── README.md # The project overview and results (this file) └── requirements.txt # Python dependencies for the project